promregator/promregator/README.md

 Note that the option `honor_labels: true` is **not** required.

 Authentication currently is not required / not available (yet).
 For the current progress on this topic, please refer to [#17](https://github.com/promregator/promregator/issues/17).

+## Related Work / References
+For related work, which we came across, refer to our [references page](docs/references.md).